pjhae/metra_reproduce/README.md

 ## Results in Ant-v3 Environment

-For a demonstration of the METRA algorithm's performance in the Ant-v3 environment, view the screencast below:
+For a demonstration of the METRA algorithm's performance in the Ant-v3 environment, view the gif below:

 ![Alt text](Screencast-from-2023%EB%85%84-11%EC%9B%94-08%EC%9D%BC-19%EC%8B%9C-18%EB%B6%84-06%EC%B4%88.gif)